This post was inspired by an assignment submitted in the course Optimization by Yiftach Neumann and me.

 We then ran every optimizer on each of these functions, starting at different initial points.
 As mentioned before, all optimizers’ hyper-parameters were tuned.
 The results are detailed in Appendix A.

-It is also clear that near the minimum point, ADAM and RMSProp converge slowly, a behaviour that was consistent in all of the functions and initial points, highlighting the importance of learning rate decay methods.
+It is also clear that near the minimum point, ADAM and RMSProp converge slowly—a behaviour that was consistent in all functions and initial points, highlighting the importance of learning rate decay methods.

 High Dimensional Cubic Functions

-Next, we compared the optimizers on high dimensional cubic function, for example \(x_{1}^{2}+x_{2}^{4}+...+x_{n}^{2}\).
-These functions are interesting because one of the main motivations behind Momentum, RMSProp and ADAM is to allow different change in each dimension, in order to suppress oscillations in dimensions that have steeper slope - as this behaviour allows for fewer oscillations and better learning rate overall.
+Next, we compared the optimizers on high-dimensional cubic functions, e.g., \(x_{1}^{2}+x_{2}^{4}+...+x_{n}^{2}\).
+These functions are interesting because one of the main motivations behind Momentum, RMSProp, and ADAM is to allow different changes in each dimension, in order to suppress oscillations in dimensions that have steeper slopes—allowing for fewer oscillations and better learning rate overall.

-One of the main theoretic advantages of RMSProp and ADAM is the ability to choose a larger learning rate, while reducing oscillations in dimensions with steeper slopes.
-We specifically choose these functions to highlight that behaviour.
-Alas, the plot above clearly shows that Momentum and drop much faster towards the local minima, which raises questions about the correctness of this theoretical assumption.
-It is possible that ADAM popularity in the Deep Learning domain is due to another advantage that plays a role in the structure of loss functions surfaces over the unique data-sets of a particular deep learning domain.
+One of the main theoretical advantages of RMSProp and ADAM is the ability to choose a larger learning rate while reducing oscillations in dimensions with steeper slopes.
+We specifically chose these functions to highlight that behaviour.
+However, the plot above clearly shows that Momentum and Gradient Descent drop much faster towards the local minima, which raises questions about the correctness of this theoretical assumption.
+It is possible that ADAM’s popularity in the Deep Learning domain is due to another advantage that plays a role in the structure of loss function surfaces over the unique datasets of a particular deep learning domain.

 We implemented a function that is highly challenging for optimizers, as seen from the plot to the left:

 Its shape over \(\mathbb{R}^{2}\) indicates how complicated this function is over higher dimensional domains.
-Alas, the hyper-parameters search proved itself and the optimizers dealt with the complexity, even in higher dimensions such as 5,6, and 12.
+However, the hyper-parameter search proved itself and the optimizers dealt with the complexity, even in higher dimensions such as 5, 6, and 12.

 For all the initial points we checked, ADAM performed the best by a large margin and with a good number of iterations.